thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/microcontrollers/thingsboard-synchronize-device-state-using-attribute-requests-block.md

 In order to get the state of the device from ThingsBoard during booting we have [functionality](/docs/{{page.docsPrefix}}reference/mqtt-api/#request-attribute-values-from-the-server) to do this in the code.

-Responsible parts of the code example:
+Below are the relevant parts of the code example:

 - Attribute callbacks:

 ```cpp